A 4-dimensional light bulb theorem for disks: Modifying regular homotopies

+\fig{180}{trivialhom.png}{ \put(-227,147){$1$ f.m. + $1$ w.m.} \put(-335,95){$\times ~I$} \put(-20,95){$2$ ``twists"} {A regular homotopy between trivials disks properly embedded in the $4$-ball, consisting of one finger move (f.m.) and one Whitney move (w.m.).
+One can check that the ascending and descending Whitney disks shaded in the picture of the middle level $\Sigma$ give ascending and descending sheets of double points related by a single swap corresponding to the trivial element.
+By \cite{me}, this homotopy takes the trivial disk on the left to the trivial disk on the right that differs only by inserting two full rotations of the unknot in each level set of the $I$ factor.
+However, this does not effect the isotopy class of the resulting disk rel boundary in $B^4$.
+For more detailed illustrations of such a homotopy, see Figures $14$-$16$ of \cite{me}.} }

+Although Schneiderman-Teichner \cite{st} state this fact explicitly only for \emph{non-trivial} elements of $\pi_1(X)$, any homotopy can be deformed within a $4$-ball as in Figure \ref{hompic} so that there are an equal number of positive and negative swaps corresponding to the identity as well.
+We are interested in proving the related lemma:

-\begin{lemma} Suppose a sphere $G \subset X$ is dual to the disk $h_t(D)$ for each $t \in I$ of a homotopy $h: I \times D^2 \to X$ with $\fq(h)=0$.
-If the map $\pi_1(X-G) \to \pi_1(X)$ induced by inclusion is an isomorphism, then $h$ can be deformed through homotopies (rel boundary and away from $G$) to a homotopy $h'$ whose middle level admits a pair of sheets that is both \emph{ascending} and \emph{descending}, as in Definition \ref{sheets}. \end{lemma}
+\begin{lemma} Suppose a homotopy $h: I \times D^2 \to X$ with $\fq(h)=0$ is supported away from some $\pi_1$-negligible sphere $G \subset X$ dual to the disks $h_t(D)$ for each $t \in I$.
+Then, $h$ can be deformed through homotopies (rel boundary and away from $G$) to a homotopy $h'$ whose middle level admits a pair of sheets that is both \emph{ascending} and \emph{descending}, as in Definition \ref{sheets}. \end{lemma}

 In order to obtain this result, we will need an operation on Whitney disks defined by Quinn in \cite[pg.
 355]{quinn} that can be used to physically realize pairs of sheet swaps corresponding to the same group element, but of opposite sign.
+Note that it is crucial in this construction that the homotopy $h$ is supported away from the dual sphere $G$.

 \begin{definition} Let $W_1$ and $W_2$ be Whitney disks of the homotopy $h$, with Whitney arcs $\omega_1, \omega_1^*$ and $\omega_2, \omega_2^*$.
 Let $\sigma$ be a loop in $X$ given by the concatenation of embedded paths: {\bf(i)} along $\Sigma$ from the interior of $\omega_1$ to the interior of $\omega_2$, {\bf (ii)} along $W_2$ from the interior of $\omega_2$ to the interior of $\omega_2^*$, {\bf (iii)} along $\Sigma$ from the interior of $\omega_2^*$ to the interior of $\omega_1^*$, and finally {\bf(iv)} along $W_1$ from the interior of $\omega_1^*$ to the point in the interior of $\omega_1$ where path (i) began.
 If in addition the interior of each path is disjoint from all Whitney arcs of $h$, then we call the loop $\sigma$ a \bit{square} for these Whitney disks.
 Suppose such a loop bounds a disk $S$ with local model as shown in Figure \ref{summing}, embedded away from the dual $G$, the middle level $\Sigma$, as well as the Whitney disks of $h$.
 The homotopy $h'$ obtained by \bit{summing} the Whitney disks $W_1$ and $W_2$ is the homotopy consisting of exactly the same finger moves as $h$, and Whitney disks equal to those of $h$ except with the disks $W_1'$ and $W_2'$ from Figure \ref{summing} replacing $W_1$ and $W_2$. \end{definition}